ariesteam/ariesteam.github.com/modules/carbonspecs.markdown

 4. San Pedro River, Arizona and Sonora
 5. Madagascar

-### Explanation

-We conceptualize the provision of this service as carbon sequestration and storage by terrestrial ecosystems (i.e., within vegetation and soils).
-In order to combine sequestration (a rate or flow, e.g., tons C/ha-yr) and storage (a stock, e.g., tons C/ha), we estimate carbon source value (i.e., net carbon uptake) as the difference between vegetation and soil carbon sequestration and stored carbon release (i.e., due to deforestation, land use change, or fire) - both of which are rates or flows.
-This framework is analogous to proposed forest-based carbon credit programs, where credits could be issued for sequestration plus avoided deforestation (e.g., REDD, Gibbs et al. 2007).
-While spatial datasets exist for net primary productivity (i.e., carbon sequestration) and vegetation and carbon soil storage, these values are influenced by various biotic, physical, and climate factors, which can be used to train Bayesian networks in cases where datasets are incomplete or of inadequate spatial resolution.
-Past spatial ecosystem service models have identified a number of these influences including land use-land cover (Tallis et al. 2010), timber harvest or deforestation probabilities (Tallis et al. 2010, Wundscher et al. 2008), carbon pools and decay rates (Eade and Moran 1996, Chan et al. 2006, Egoh et al. 2008, Tallis et al. 2010, Wendland et al. in press), biotic life zones (Wundscher et al. 2008), tree height, DBH, and stem density by forest type (Naidoo and Ricketts 2006), and population density, slope, elevation, mean annual precipitation, soil texture and depth, and climatic indices (Iverson et al. 1994, Gaston et al.  1998), including the difference between mean summer high and winter low temperatures (Auch 2010).
-These influences can be assembled into Bayesian models to map carbon sequestration and storage.

-### Assumptions
+### Model structure and assumptions

+**Carbon sequestration source models.** Although carbon sequestration data are available globally at 1 km<sup>2</sup> resolution, we developed simple Bayesian network models that include the influences on carbon sequestration (e.g., vegetation, soils, climate).
+Existing datasets can be used in ARIES to provide mean values to use in training finer-grained models, allowing estimation of carbon sequestration changes in scenarios or for up-scaled modeling of carbon sequestration where higher resolution input data are available.

+Based on the literature (e.g., Iverson et al. 1994, Eade and Moran 1996, Gaston et al. 1998, Chan et al. 2006, Naidoo and Ricketts 2006, Egoh et al. 2008, Wundscher et al. 2008, Auch 2010, Wendland et al. 2010, Tallis et al. 2011) and discussions with regional experts, we set carbon sequestration as a function of vegetation density and sequestration rate, two intermediate variables created to keep conditional probability tables tractable (Marcot et al. 2006).
+We set sequestration rate as a function of soil C:N ratio and the difference between mean summer high and winter low (in Madagascar and Western Washington), and as a function of land cover, vegetation type, and actual evapotranspiration (in Orange County).
+We set vegetation density as a function of hardwood:softwood ratio, percent tree canopy cover, and successional stage (in Western Washington), and percent tree canopy cover and forest degradation status (in Madagascar).
+For the San Pedro, Orange County, and Vermont agricultural carbon models, we used a collapsed number of variables, removing the intermediate nodes for vegetation density and sequestration rate.
+For the San Pedro model, we estimate sequestration as a function of vegetation type, percent tree canopy cover, and mean annual precipitation.
+For the Orange County model, we used the above noted variables as input nodes to sequestration rate, then combined sequestration rate with percent tree canopy cover to estimate annual vegetation and soil carbon sequestration.
+Actual evapotranspiration (AET) has been found to have a strong relationship with primary productivity, and therefore carbon sequestration (Lieth and Box 1972, Elegene 1989, Metherell et al. 1993).
+This is especially true in water-limited regions such as semi-arid biomes, as with the Orange County case study (Claudio et al. 2006, Fuentes et al., 2006).
+Vegetation type can help to predict the quantity of vegetation sequestration and storage capacities from expected biomass for certain plant species (Kirby and Potvin 2007).
+In the Vermont model, we estimated sequestration as a function of vegetation carbon storage (itself a function of mean annual precipitation, vegetation type, and the difference between mean summer high and winter low) and soil C:N ratio (Liu et al. 2010).
+We used Jenks natural breaks to discretize summer high-winter low, soil C:N ratio, and actual evapotranspiration.
+We used equal intervals to discretize vegetation and soil carbon sequestration, hardwood:softwood ratio, and percent tree canopy cover.

+We based prior probabilities for the models on either the actual distribution of regional data (where we have these datasets), expert opinion (where consensus by experts was possible), or uninformed priors (where there was true uncertainty and a lack of consensus by experts).
+We filled out conditional probability tables by setting extremes set at both ends (i.e., "pegging the corners," Marcot et al. 2006) and interpolating intermediate values.
+Where possible we used expert opinion about which variables are most influential, and which should have the greatest influence on the contingent probability tables, and what the general level of uncertainty was for that system (i.e., how wide to set the distribution of values across discrete states).
+All else being equal, we set vegetation density at its highest values at greater percent tree canopy cover, later successional stages, more softwoods, and no forest degradation (where applicable).
+We set sequestration rate with its highest values at higher C:N ratios, higher actual evapotranspiration, lower differences between mean summer high and winter low temperatures, and land cover and vegetation types with greater biomass (where applicable).
+We set sequestration to its greatest values at high levels of vegetation density and sequestration rate.

+**Potential stored carbon release sink models.**
 We set stored carbon release as a function of vegetation and soil carbon storage (the sum of vegetation carbon storage and soil carbon storage) and the risk of deforestation and/or fire, with greater stored carbon release at higher risk and carbon storage levels.
-Soil carbon storage is influenced by slope, soil pH, soil oxygen conditions (i.e., greater storage in wetlands where anaerobic conditions inhibit respiration), vegetation density (an intermediate variable incorporating vegetation cover, degradation status in Madagascar, and successional stage and hardwood:softwood ratio in Western Washington), and soil carbon:nitrogen ratio.
-The importance of these variables in influencing soil carbon dynamics has been noted by previous authors (including those listed in the preceding paragraph).
-We set vegetation carbon storage as a function of the difference between mean summer high and winter low temperature (Auch 2009) and vegetation density, with population density added as an influence in Madagascar.
-Iverson et al. (1994) and Gaston et al. (1998) note the importance of this variable in measuring carbon storage in developing tropical nations, where subsistence firewood collection is an economically important activity.
+Soil carbon storage is influenced by slope, soil pH, soil oxygen conditions (i.e., greater storage in wetlands where anaerobic conditions inhibit respiration), vegetation density (an intermediate variable incorporating tree canopy cover and degradation status in Madagascar, tree canopy cover, and vegetation type in the San Pedro, and successional stage, tree canopy cover, and hardwood:softwood ratio in Western Washington, noted as important determinants of carbon sequestration in the Pacific Northwest by Nelson et al. 2008), and soil carbon:nitrogen ratio.
+The importance of these variables in influencing soil carbon dynamics has been noted by previous authors.
+We set vegetation carbon storage as a function of the difference between mean summer high and winter low temperature (Auch 2010) and vegetation density, with population density added as an influence in Madagascar.
+For the San Pedro, we set vegetation carbon storage as a function of mean annual precipitation and vegetation density.
+For the Orange County model, deforestation was not considered as an influence on stored carbon release (though it would be included in non-urban areas within the same biome), slope was dropped as an influence on soil carbon storage (since slope/aspect influence AET and other water balance measurements in chaparral and scrub ecosystems, Miller 1947, Parsons 1973, Ng 1980), and actual evapotranspiration and percent tree canopy cover were added as influences on soil carbon storage.
+We set vegetation carbon storage as a function of land cover, vegetation type, percent tree canopy cover, and AET for the Orange County model.
+The Vermont model used soil tillage and biomass removal rate as influences on agricultural stored carbon release (Gollany et al. 2010, Gonzalez-Chavez et al. 2010).

-We set vegetation and soil sequestration rate as a function of vegetation density and sequestration rate, two intermediate variables created to keep conditional probability tables tractable (Marcot et al. 2006).
-Sequestration rate is set as a function of soil C:N ratio and the difference between mean summer high and winter low.
-Vegetation density is a function of hardwood:softwood ratio, vegetation percent cover, and successional stage (in Western Washington) and vegetation percent cover and forest degradation status (in Madagascar).
+This model considered soil C:N ratio, biomass residue input (Hai et al. 2010), and vegetation type as influences on soil carbon storage and vegetation type, mean annual precipitation, and the difference between mean summer high and winter low temperature.

 Iverson et al. (1994) and Gaston et al. (1998) provide discretization of continuous variables for slope and population density.
-We used natural breaks to discretize soil carbon storage, summer high-winter low, vegetation and soil carbon storage, soil C:N ratio, vegetation carbon storage, fire frequency, and actual evapotranspiration.
-We used equal intervals to discretize vegetation and soil carbon sequestration, hardwood:softwood ratio, and vegetation percent cover.
+Bosworth and Tricou (1999) and Darby et al. (2009) provide discretization for vegetation carbon storage in the Vermont carbon model.
+We used Jenks natural breaks to discretize soil carbon storage, summer high-winter low, vegetation and soil carbon storage, soil C:N ratio, vegetation carbon storage, fire frequency, and actual evapotranspiration.
+We used equal intervals to discretize hardwood:softwood ratio and percent tree canopy cover.

-Most of the priors for the carbon source model are currently uninformed.
-We filled out conditional probability tables with extremes set at both ends (i.e., "pegging the corners," Marcot et al. 2006) and intermediate values interpolated.
-We set soil carbon storage at its highest values at low or high pH, high C:N ratio, level slopes, high vegetation density, and on anoxic (i.e., wetland) soils, and vice versa.
-Vegetation carbon storage was set at its highest values with low differences between mean summer high and winter low temperature, high vegetation density, and low population density (in Madagascar).
-Vegetation density was set with its highest values at greater vegetation percent cover, later successional stages, more softwoods, and no forest degradation (where applicable).
+All else being equal, we set soil carbon storage at its highest values at low or high pH, high C:N ratio, level slopes, high vegetation density, and on anoxic (i.e., wetland) soils, and vice versa.
+We set vegetation carbon storage at its highest values with low differences between mean summer high and winter low temperature, high vegetation density, and low population density (in Madagascar).
+We set stored carbon release at its highest with greater vegetation and soil carbon storage and greater deforestation and fire risk.

-Sequestration rate was set with its highest values at higher C:N ratios and lower differences between mean summer high and winter low temperatures.
-Stored carbon release was set at its highest with greater vegetation and soil carbon storage and greater deforestation and fire risk.
+The output of the carbon sink model is the potential stored carbon release.
+To better estimate actual carbon release in a given year, the user would need to overlay areas of fire or land use change.
+Actual carbon loss could then be estimated for that year.
+This feature will be included in carbon flow models within a future ARIES release.

+**Greenhouse gas emissions use models.**
+The beneficiaries of carbon sequestration and storage are greenhouse gas emitters who release CO<sub>2</sub> into the atmosphere.
+Spatially explicit data on greenhouse gas emissions exist for the United States.
+Globally, we use population density data multiplied by per capita emissions for the country or sub-national region of interest.

+**Carbon flow models.**
+Since carbon dioxide is relatively quickly mixed in the atmosphere, the benefits of carbon sequestration and storage can be enjoyed by any human beneficiary on Earth, regardless of location.
+As such, no flow model is necessary for carbon sequestration and storage.
+However, for a given region, we can calculate the differential between carbon uptake by ecosystems (sequestration minus release of stored carbon) and anthropogenic carbon release.
+This information can be used in a flow model to show whether that region has a negative or positive carbon balance, i.e., whether its emissions are greater or less than the amount of carbon sequestered.

+Key model outputs from the flow models include:

+1. Carbon mitigation surplus: Calculated when local sequestration exceeds emissions plus atmospheric carbon sources.
+2. Carbon mitigation deficit: Calculated when local emissions exceed net carbon uptake (sequestration minus stored carbon release).

 ### Spatial data